ZXShady/proposals/ufcs.md

 #### Abstract

 This paper proposes a new syntax for explicitly calling non-member functions using member function call syntax.
-The expression `obj.namespace::callable()` will perform a qualified lookup for a function in the specified namespace and prepend `obj` as its first argument as if it was a rewrite expression.
+The expression `obj.namespace::function()` will perform a qualified lookup for a function in the specified namespace and prepend `obj` as its first argument as if it was a rewrite expression.

 This approach provides pure syntactic sugar for calling free functions as member functions acting like extension methods.
 It is designed to be non-breaking, unambiguous, and simple to implement, as it does not interact with or change existing member lookup rules in any way, it is a simple rewrite.